mui/toolpad/docs/data/toolpad/core/components/page-container/page-container.md

 ## Actions

 You can configure additional actions in the area that is reserved on the right.
 To do so provide the `toolbar` slot to the `PageContainer` component.
-You can wrap the `PageContainerToolbar` component.
+You can wrap the `PageContainerToolbar` component to create a custom toolbar component, as shown here:

 {{"demo": "ActionsPageContainer.js", "height": 300}}